ibm-build-lab/cloud-pak-sandboxes/terraform/Using_Make.md

 2. Go to the displayed link to edit or validate the variables in the workspace.
 By default the cluster is created on `us-south` region and datacenter `dal10`.
 If you would like to change any of these parameters, edit the variables at the workspace settings.

-3. NOTE: Until the permissions issue is solved the VLANs need to be provided.
+3. Until the permissions issue is solved the VLANs need to be provided.
 Execute the command `ibmcloud ks vlan ls --zone {datacenter}`, get a private and public VLAN, and write them down in the variables at the workspace settings.
 In this example, you can select the VLANs `2979232` (as private) and `2979230` (as public):

 ```bash
 ❯ ibmcloud ks vlan ls --zone dal10